nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  - The interview date has to be in DD/MM/YYYY format
  - Once you add an applicant the status would be automatically set as received, if you wish to change it, refer to the feature
  [setting of application status](#349-set-application-status-setas) below
+ - :bulb: **Tip** In the case of multiple similar prefixes, the description of the last prefix will be used (excluding tags and comments).
  - :bulb: **Tip:** The details of each field can be provided in any order.
  - :bulb: **Tip** The interview date is optional.
 If an interview date is not fixed yet, you can leave it and set it later. <br>
 <br>